vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 or you can
 [fast-forward](../intro/#fast-forward) to the `migrations-solution` tag.

+You may also refer to the [Hints](#hints) section at the end of the lab if you need more assistance.

-## Create Database on TAS
+## Create a database on TAS

-Create the database service on Tanzu Application Services that you will use later in the lab.
+Create the database service on Tanzu Application Service that you will use later in the lab.
 You do this here because the MySQL service takes a while to create instances.